-Why We Use Horsehair
+Why We Use Horsehair In Our Mattress

-Choosing a mattress that utilises horsehair within it’s layering, will help create a micro-climate within your mattress.
-But getting horsehair to the point that it is ready to help create the ultimate nights sleep, starts long before your mattress is made.
+Choosing a mattress with horsehair will help create a micro-climate within your mattress.
+But getting horsehair to create the ultimate nights sleep, starts long before your mattress is made.
 It starts by processing the raw horsehair into a rope.
 The longer and thicker the fibres are, the better the quality.